 Congratulations!
-Expecting a child is one of greatest events in family life.
-If you are pregnant (or wanting to get pregnant), planning on a healthy start will benefit you and your child immensely.
+Expecting a child is one of the greatest events in family life.
+If you are pregnant (or wanting to get pregnant), having a healthy start will benefit you and your child immensely.
 Mapping out a wellness plan and knowing the supports you can avail will help you before, during and even after your pregnancy.

 Tips for a happy and healthy pregnancy:

 Go to your family doctor to get a pregnancy test.
 You can ask about your health care options while you are there.
 Ask for translation services if you can’t speak English or French.

 - Do you have an obstetrician or a midwife already?
 In Manitoba, you can have a doctor or a midwife to assist you in your pregnancy.
 You can also hire a doula who can provide additional support, especially if you are expecting a difficult pregnancy and delivery.
 Read Health tips for expectant and new moms to know how to get these services.